CentreForDigitalHumanities/I-analyzer/documentation/Writing-a-corpus-definition-in-Python.md

+# Writing a corpus definition in Python

-# How to add a new corpus to I-analzyer
+This document is a guide to writing a Python corpus definition.

-The steps of adding a new corpus are usually the following:
+The steps of adding a new Python corpus are usually the following:

 - Create a new python class in the I-analyzer repository, which will describe the corpus
 - Include the corpus in your local django settings and include (local) source data